Kafka Deep Dive

 Leader Failure

-Unclean leader election (unclean.leader.election.enable=false by default): If all ISR replicas are down, Kafka refuses to elect an out-of-sync replica as leader — the partition becomes unavailable rather than risk data loss.
-Setting this to true allows an out-of-sync replica to become leader, accepting potential data loss for availability.
+Unclean leader election (unclean.leader.election.enable=false default): if all ISR replicas are down, Kafka refuses to elect an out-of-sync replica — partition becomes unavailable rather than risk data loss.
+Setting true trades data loss risk for availability.

 Consumer Groups

-Consumer groups are Kafka’s mechanism for both fan-out (multiple groups read independently) and work distribution (within a group, partitions are split among members).
+Consumer groups provide fan-out (multiple groups read independently) and work distribution (within a group, partitions split among members).

 flowchart TD